 Edge retail is the extension of this capability.
 It allows brands and retailers to provide customized messages for targeted buyer groups.
 Enhanced cloud services can further amplify content planning via machine learning that uses feedback and sensing data to improve the impact of generated content based on brand goals and objectives.
 It will allow them to send their message to the exact audience they want to send it to.

 5. Use Reporting Technology to Collect Data

-A customer’s decision to revisit a store can hang on the data that the retailer is able to glean from their previous shopping experience.
-Shoppers expect retailers to offer them an experience that is personal, informative and convenient.
+A customer's decision to revisit a store can hang on the data that the retailer is able to glean from their previous shopping experience.
+Shoppers expect a retail experience that is personal, informative and convenient.
 While it is easy for online stores to gather and retain data on individual shoppers, the only way brick-and-mortar stores can provide the level of experience customers anticipate is by installing the right retail analytics technology and knowing what to do with that data.

-In Jabil’s recent survey, 94% of participants indicated that they are implementing or considering technology to improve analytics.
-While there is no clear technology “winner” to improve analytics, when new data analytics and reporting technologies are combined, they could potentially collect thousands of data points about a single shopper in a given visit.
+Similar to e-commerce, edge retail can provide specific consumer data instantly.
+In Jabil's recent survey, 57% of respondents said data generation and analysis is among their top considerations for new edge retail devices.
 Actionable data can help inform supply and demand decisions, reduce costs, create more revenue, influence quality improvements, accelerate process efficiencies and create better shopping experiences that meet consumer preferences.